X0lik/Umeko/README.md

-# Umeko
+# Umeko | Helper for your server
-Discord bot | Fun, Mod, Config, Support
+Discord bot - Fun, Mod, Config, Support
 Bot for Discord on JavaScript.

 !WARNING!